-There has never been any attempt to establish any major settlements, though the Empire permitted several small mining companies to survey the planet and set up operations to extract any raw materials they discovered.
-The survey team found that the planet’s crust was rich in heavy metals, including Ardanium and Lomite, which are vital components in the construction of starships.
+The Empire permitted several small mining companies to survey the planet and set up operations to extract any raw materials they discovered.
+The survey team found that the planet’s crust was rich in heavy metals, including Ardanium and Lommite, which are vital components in the construction of starships.
 The mining groups set up deep core drillers to extract the metals and refined them in processing plants, before shipping them off in large cargo freighters to various Imperial-held shipyards.
 Although the temperatures on the planet are extreme, the miners solved this by creating a large, heat reflective dome over the base, strong enough to shield the base camp from even the strongest radiation and heat emissions from the star around which Alzoc II orbits.
-Its cooling systems are maintained constantly, though the dome is only in use for half the year, as the planet is bathed in a frigid gloom for the other half.
+Its cooling systems are maintained constantly, though the domes are only in use for half the year, as the planet is bathed in a frigid gloom for the other half.

-The mining operations were abandoned after the Empire were forced to relinquish their control over the system, with the Imperials destroying the heat dome and base camp to prevent its use by anyone after they had left, though with the Falleen Federation’s recent arrival, it seems likely that new mining groups will try their luck on Alzoc II.
+The mining operations were abandoned after the Empire was forced to relinquish their control over the system, with the Imperials destroying the heat domes and base camps to prevent their use by anyone after they had left, though, with the Falleen Federation’s arrival, it seems likely that new mining groups will try their luck on Alzoc II.